arc80/plywood/repos/plywood/docs/Developing/NewModules.md

     args->addSourceFiles(".", false);

-The first argument is a relative path that's interpreted relative to the directory containing the `Instantiators.inl` file itself.
+The first argument is a relative path that's interpreted relative to the directory containing the `.modules.cpp` file itself.
 All `.cpp` files in this directory will be added to the target and compiled when the target is built.
 All `.h` files in this directory will also be added to the target so that they'll appear in IDEs such as Visual Studio and Xcode.

 If the second argument is `true`, all subdirectories will be searched recursively for additional files to add.